The Jackson’s chameleon is native to Kenya and Northern Tanzania, but it is also found in parts of Hawaii.

 When they are babies, chameleons have a fast metabolism and are constantly hungry, so feed them as much as they can eat.

-They should be fed twice a day at this stage fo life.
+They should be fed twice a day at this stage of life.

-When they are juveniles, your chameleon’s insect intake should be reduced to 10 to 12 small crickets per day.
+When they are baby chameleons or juveniles, your chameleon’s feeder insect intake should be reduced to 10 to 12 small crickets per day.

-As they mature into adulthood, they will eat even less.
+As they mature into adult chameleons, they will eat even less.

-Between the ages of six months to a year old, reduce feedings to eight to 10 medium size crickets per day.
+Between the ages of six months to a year old, reduce feedings to 8 to 10 medium-sized crickets per day.

-At a year old, feed your chameleon between six and eight crickets every day or even every other day.
+At a year old, feed your chameleon between 6-8 big crickets every day or even every other day.

 Use these numbers as a template because every chameleon is going to be different.